Yonder-OSS/ICLR-2020-feature-engineering/README.md

 A feature engineering approach to solving the ICLR remote sensing challenge.
 The scripts are all based on the start notebook available [here](https://github.com/sentinel-hub/cv4a-iclr-2020-starter-notebooks).
 These notebooks have been modified to implement various vegetation indices and other remote sensing indices available on [this page](https://github.com/sentinel-hub/custom-scripts#sentinel-2).

 Currently, this repo is not implemented as a pip installable.
-Outside of more standard statistical/preprocessing packages and built-in, it also depends on `tifffile`, `tqdm`, and `eolearn`.
+Outside of more standard statistical/preprocessing packages and built-ins, it also depends on `tifffile`, `tqdm`, and `eolearn`.

 ## Usage